How to break a habit

 Hence, having a hectic day at school or work e.g. can make it hard for us to make conscious decisions in correspondence with our long-term goals.

-It’s observing and acknowledging what’s happening in our mind and body from moment to moment.
+It’s observing and acknowledging what’s happening in our mind and body from moment to moment without judgement.

-Mindfulness is also a way of turning toward our experience of the present moment with curiosity instead of trying to make any unpleasant sensations go away.
+Mindfulness is a way of turning toward our experience of the present moment with curiosity instead of trying to make any unpleasant or so-called "bad" sensations go away.

 It typically feels uncomfortable or unpleasant to avoid responding to the triggers of our habit.